neurolibre/docs.neurolibre.org/source/SUBMIT.rst

   If the data directories in your code cells are not following this convention, RoboNeuro will fail to re-execute your notebooks and interrupt the book build.

-.. note:: We suggest you to follow `this section <#testing-book-locally>`_,
+.. note:: We suggest testing repo2data locally before you request a RoboNeuro preview service.
+          Instructions are available `here <#testing-book-locally>`_.
-          this way your local data loading convention will naturally match that of Neurolibre.
+          Matching your data loading convention with that of RoboNeuro will increase your chances of having a successful NeuroLibre preprint build.

 .. warning:: If you are a Windows user, manually defined paths (e.g. ``.\data\my_data.txt``) won't be recognized by the preprint runtime.
              Please use an operating system agnostic convention to define file paths or file separators.
 For example use ``os.path.join`` in Python.